-Have you had a hard time getting tickets for a previous summer music festival?
-If so, then you might want to get started sooner than later.
-After all, tickets are already on sale and the longer you wait, the higher the price will be.
-Besides, don’t you have some pent up energy to unleash after being masked up and socially distanced?
-To get you primed and ready, take a look at 10 of the best music festivals happening this summer and who will be on stage.
+Have you had difficulty getting tickets for a previous summer music festival?
+If so, you might want to get started sooner rather than later.
+After all, tickets are already on sale, and the longer you wait, the higher the price will be.
+Besides, don’t you have some pent-up energy to unleash after being masked and socially distanced?
+To get you primed and ready, look at 10 of the best music festivals this summer and who will be on stage.

 Note: Please check with your summer musical festival of choice(s) regarding health and safety requirements and additional information.
 Additionally, age requirements will vary with each event.